How To Find Lost Unclaimed UK Life Insurance Policies In 2024

 Experian reruns saved searches at no charge to consumers after a financial institution adds new information to the UAR.
 This service has helped many businesses and consumers find each other to reunite lost assets with their inherited owners.

 The UAR also protects assets from identity theft and fraud.
-Consumers can quickly search for money, life insurance policies, and other assets to which they are entitled and get in touch with providers to recover these.
+Consumers can quickly search for money, life insurance policies, and other assets to which they are entitled and contact providers to recover them.

 Mutuals and Friendly Societies